Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Where can I get a loan for $50,000?

-Banks, credit unions and online lenders all offer personal loans up to $50,000.
-Online lenders like Upgrade, Upstart or LightStream typically offer the fastest approval processes – while traditional banks and credit unions may take longer to underwrite and approve your loan.
+Banks, credit unions and online lenders offer personal loans up to $50,000.
+Online lenders like Upgrade, Upstart or LightStream typically offer the fastest approval processes — while traditional banks and credit unions generally take longer to underwrite and approve your loan.

 Banks and credit unions

-Certain banks and credit unions offer personal loans up to $50,000, but many require that you live in a certain state or have an account before you apply.
+Certain banks and credit unions offer personal loans up to $50,000, but you may need to live in a certain state or have an account before you apply.

 LenderInterest ratesLoan amounts